HomeDev GuideRecipesAPI Reference

 Audiences grant only read access.

-7. Click Add criteria to display a drop-down list of available criteria.
+7. Click Add Criteria.
+A drop-down list of available criteria displays.
 See Create audience criteria for definitions.

-8. Select a criterion and adjust its settings from the drop-down list.
+8. Select a criterion and adjust its settings.
 Add more than one criterion when needed.

-• Any – A visitor joins the audience when at least one criterion matches.
+• Any – The visitor joins the audience when at least one criterion matches.

 • Points – Assign weights when some criteria matter more than others.
 The visitor must reach a points threshold to join the audience.